 The second binding Early Decision option is Early Decision II.
 Early Decision II applications must be completed by February 1.
 Notifications will still be mailed mid-February.
 Accepted candidates are required to submit a non-refundable deposit by March 1.

 The last deadline for freshman applicants is Regular Decision.
 Applications must be received by February 1.
 Notifications are mailed by mid-March.
-Students who are accepted through regular decision have until May 31 to attend Marist and submit their enrollment deposit.
+Students who are accepted through regular decision have until May 1 to submit their enrollment deposit.
 The deposit is non-refundable after May 1.

 Steps From Application to Decision

 The applicant must complete both the Learning Support Program Application and Marist application for general admission.

 All applicants must submit the following directly to the Office of Accommodations and Accessibility by the appropriate application deadline: